 This made-in-California brand has been on our radar for a hot minute, first catching our eye through their dope sneaker bags made from repurposed U.S. Air Force military parachutes.
 Focussing on premium artifacts, the brand now creates household items from basketball nets to understated leather floor pillows and elegant valet trays for your nightstand.

 With Samuel Ross of A-COLD-WALL* at its helm, Concrete Objects is a co-project with Jobe Burns exploring brutalist forms through simple but impactful everyday objects.
-A multifaceted collision of fashion and interiors, you may have recently caught the brand’s collaboration with Suicoke on the perfect pair of slides.
+A multifaceted collision of fashion and interiors, you may have even caught the brand’s collaboration with Suicoke on the perfect pair of slides.
 Its latest drop of resin incense holders, cups, and figures swiftly sold out, but its concrete structures can currently be copped on sale.

 Launched in the UK, Soho Home is the interiors offshoot of exclusive members’ club Soho House, offering boujie homewares to replicate the experience in your own home.
 Just launched to the U.S. market, the collections comprise everything from super cozy bedframes and linens to one-of-a-kind vintage drinks trolleys, crystal glassware and other key components of a Soho House stay.